 - To avoid paying restaurant bills, Dalí would draw on the backs of cheques so that they can never be cashed.

-- In 1973, Dalí released his own cookbook, Les Diners de Gala, a how-to guide to Surrealist cooking that featured some of Dalí’s favorite motifs, like snails, lobsters, and eggs.
+- In 1973, Dalí released his own cookbook, Les Diners de Gala, a how-to guide to Surrealist cooking that featured some of Dalí’s favourite motifs, like snails, lobsters, and eggs.
 In keeping with the often sexual themes of his paintings, he also included recipes for an “aphrodisiac” course.

 - He was expelled Twice from art school.
 His first expulsion came in 1923, for his role in a student protest.
 After returning to school, he faced a second expulsion just before his final exams in 1926.
-In his 1942 autobiography The Secret Life of Salvador Dalí, the artist wrote that he was expelled because he wouldn\’t sit for his oral exams.
+In his 1942 autobiography The Secret Life of Salvador Dalí, the artist wrote that he was expelled because he wouldn’t sit for his oral exams.
 “I am infinitely more intelligent than these three professors, and I, therefore, refuse to be examined by them.
 I know this subject much too well.”

 - He loved money and was known for his greed.
 He often used unethical methods to earn them.
 Once, he sold a painting to a wealthy client for a considerable amount, claiming that the paint was mixed with wasp venom.

-- When he returned to Paris after World War 2, he started experimenting with all sorts of things.
+- When he returned to Paris after World War II, he started experimenting with all sorts of things.
 He used optical illusions and also became interested in math and science.
 He was particularly interested in DNA.